dmohanja/Watch-PCB-Dials/README.md

      3. Thickness: 0.4mm (as per the [NH series spec](https://www.timemodule.com/uploads/attachments/download/Spec%20Sheet/NH35_SS.pdf)).
      4. Soldermask colour: the base colour of the PCB/dial.
      5. Silkscreen colour: the colour of anything on the F.Silkscreen layer (usually constrained by soldermask colour).
      6. Surface finish: ENIG (immersion gold) recommended.
-Avoid HASL - this surface finish is basically blobs of solder.
+Avoid HASL - this surface finish is just solder, and appears irregular.
      7. Order number: you will either need to specify a location for the order number in the design (following the factory's instructions), or pay $1-$2 to remove the order number altogether.
 The last thing you want is an order number of the face of your dial.
      8. Other settings e.g. minimum drill sizes, vias, copper thickness can be left at defaults for the most optimal cost.

 > [!TIP]
-> 1 and 2 layer PCBs often cost the same.
-You can rotate a second design by 180 degrees and place it on the reverse side of a 2 layer PCB (use the B.* layers: B.Cu, B.Mask, B.Silkscreen, etc.).
+> 1- and 2-layer PCBs often cost the same.
+You can rotate a second design by 180 degrees and place it on the reverse side of a 2-layer PCB (use the B.* layers: B.Cu, B.Mask, B.Silkscreen, etc.).
 This way you get two designs produced for the price of one!
 > Note, this should work for NH38 dials too, but the rotation is not exactly 180 degrees thanks to the slightly offset position of the open heart.
 On paper this offset is +/- 4.687 degrees, but I have never tried it.

 ### Happy Modding!